slyq/Scorpio/README.md

 ## Getting Started

-Download the Scorpio-master.zip to a virtual image.
+Modify the .gitattributes to fit what you want to export.
+Then, download the Scorpio-master.zip to a virtual image.
 See the [getting started](https://github.com/compileSuccess/Scorpio/wiki/Getting-Started) page for more details.

 ### Prerequisites